h1karxii/git-change-author/readme.md

 ## Why to use ?
-It is useful and more efficient than below method.
+It is useful and more efficient than below methods when you want to make change to all commits.
 - [stackoverflow - How to change the commit author for one specific commit?](https://stackoverflow.com/questions/3042437/how-to-change-the-commit-author-for-one-specific-commit)
 - [Git: Change author of a commit](https://makandracards.com/makandra/1717-git-change-author-of-a-commit)